CONSELF/conself-docs/content/manual/mesh.md

 After having completed this setup, the user can finalize the step by clicking on the *Submit* button.
 This will start the **Mesh** step application that will show up in the *Case in progress* section of the main *Simulation* page.

+## MESH QUALITY

+Once the mesh step is completed, using the graphic interface it is possible to view the obtained grid.
+Mesh quality is reported with a certain number of variables which highlights problematic cells.
+The most common variables are:

+* skewFaces

+{{< figure src="/images/Skewness.png" alt="Skew face representation" class="figure-50" >}}

+* nonOrthoFaces

+{{< figure src="/images/aspectRatio.png" alt="Non orthogonal cells" class="figure-50" >}}

+* highAspectRatioCells

+{{< figure src="/images/Orthogonality.png" alt="High aspect ration visualization" class="figure-50" >}}

+CONSELF automatically impose some fixed thresholds for all these problems.
+When this threshold is passed the cell is highlighted as low quality.
+The highlight mechanism is rather simple: all these variables are assigned a 0 value where no problem is present, 1 where the problem is present.
+In order to view the mesh zone where quality test fails it is necessary to filter and extract the problematic zone as described in this tutorial.

+{{< youtube MnKwiDkBJBU >}}

 ## PRACTICE

 #### TO KNOW EVEN MORE